 This handbook does not include all information related to Covid-19.
-Additional policies, procedures and return to school information related to Covid-19 will be provided by the Superintendent.
+Additional policies, procedures and return to school information related to Covid-19 will be provided by the Superintendent in the return to school plan.

 If you have difficulty accessing the information in this document because of a disability, please email Marsha Foster at fosterm@fruitvaleisd.com.